 If you have to go back and repair errors, this might cause a delay, but it is worth it.
 Do a last check of your work before publishing it to avoid making mistakes and creating wrong impressions.

 If so, is it doable to run a test on a particular request?
-For example, is it possible to add multiple products to the shopping cart?
+For example, can multiple products be added to the shopping cart?

 Is everything ready to go at this point?
 How many emails were you anticipating receiving as confirmation?
 Then, do some test shopping to verify your payment process.